 The benefit of SMS is its high open rate of 98%, with most messages read within in just a few minutes after sending.
 However, you only have limited space to share your message.
 This means the reader won’t process your message as thoroughly as, for example, a long article or an interview.
 Therefore, a little creativity is essential to get your message across.
 Moreover, you need to be aware of the consumer’s decision making process and how you can influence this using just a few words.

 You want to convince the consumer to take a certain action, for example to visit your web shop to cash your SMS coupon?
 You’ll have to address and influence values to change behavior.
 This means you need to target either his noble values (for example preserving nature) or his instrumental values (like saving money).
 To effectively affect behavior, you need to address one of these.
 Unless you want to send concatenated messages, that has to be done in a maximum of 160 digits.

 But how can you accomplish this?
 In shorter messages, some simplistic arguments are most effective to influence consumers.
-For example, using sources with a certain authority or mentioning behavior of others.
-Besides trustworthy and likeable sources, ‘fear’ can also be an effective way to influence the effect of your message.
+For example, using sources with a certain authority or mentioning the behavior of others.
+Besides trustworthy and likable sources, ‘fear’ can also be an effective way to influence the effect of your message.
 But make sure you don’t overdo this, because then your audience will want to ignore your message.
 It holds true for all these arguments that they are more persuasive if you add an example.